Cloud-CV/EvalAI-ngx/docker/dev/fetching_docker_container.md

 #### Summary
-* While all three approaches are workable, I think the first one (recommended by Yash) is the most handy as it can upon a few new possibilities.
+* While all three approaches are workable, I think the first one (recommended by Yash) is the most handy as it allows a lot of flexibility and opens up new possibilities.
 * According to the mentioned reply on StackOverflow, *GitHub takes around 30 seconds to convert larger repositories.* Therefore, the feasibility of the second approach should be checked in practice.